OfficeDev/TrainingContent/O3653/O3653-8 Deep Dive into the Office 365 Unified API/Lab.md

 In this exercise, you used the raw REST API interface of the Unified API to interact with the different capabilities.

-## Exercise 3: Use the Unified API .NET SDK in an ASP.NET Web Application
+## Exercise 3: Use the Unified API .NET SDK in an Native Client Application
 In this exercise, you will use the Unified API's .NET SDK within a Windows 8.1 application.

 ### Create a Native Client Application in Azure AD